 You can learn more about Little Artist BIG ARTIST at our website where you can also sign up to be a BIG ARTIST or a volunteer for the program.

 The work the artists and the Chula League do is inspirational.
 The art show was amazing and I loved seeing the smiles of the proud parents, students, artists, and teachers.

 –JoLynn Rettig, Art Teacher

-–Jennifer Ramos, Little Artist Big Artist Coordinator
+–Jennifer Ramos, Little Artist BIG ARTIST Program Coordinator & Photographer

 This video will also give you a feel for how the program enriches both the Little and BIG artists.